Mathematics (MAT)

 3, 3/0

-Prerequisite: MAT 161 and MAT 163 or equivalent or permission of instructor.
+Prerequisite: MAT 161.
 Fundamental concepts of problem solving by computer as applied to mathematics.
 Computer organization, operations and functions, algorithm development, programming techniques.
 Numerical methods as used in calculus, linear algebra, geometry, etc. Uses a computer language to be applied in this and other mathematics classes.
 Offered fall only.

 MAT 263 CALCULUS III